WeisTekEng/SamD09-Mini/readme.md

 #Folder structure.
-Current stable build of the bootloader is located in Trunk/Bootloader/R1_4_current
+Current stable build of the bootloader is located in Trunk/Bootloader/R1_4_current/Binarys/

 This directory has everything needed to load a ATSAMD09 with the bootloader.

 #Bootloader readme: how to use it.
 (still have to figure out the markdown stuff here... its not working.)

-Setting up atmel studio 7
+1. Setting up atmel studio 7

-Start by creating a new project.
+2. Start by creating a new project.

-Name your project and select GCC C Executable Project.
+3. Name your project and select GCC C Executable Project.

-Select the proper chip family, in our case SamD09.
+4. Select the proper chip family, in our case SamD09.

-Select the chip present on the board, if you use @al1's board you would select ATSAMD09C13A. (hope its ok i used your board as an example.)
+5. Select the chip present on the board, if you use @al1's board you would select ATSAMD09C13A. (hope its ok i used your board as an 	   example.)

-Once atmel studio has completed setting up your project.
+6. Once atmel studio has completed setting up your project.
 Right click on your project in the right panel and select properties.
 You    should see this window.
 If you do not you right clicked on the wrong item. usually the 2rd entry down.

-Now we need to tell the linker that we want the program to start at address 0x800.
+7. Now we need to tell the linker that we want the program to start at address 0x800.
 This will make the program compatible with the     miniSam bootloader.
 Find ARM/GNU linker and select Miscellaneous.
 Copy the code given below into the field Linker Flags.
 ```

  -Wl,--section-start=.text=0x800

 ```
-Then click ok.
+8. Then click ok.
 Now you can select your main.c in the right panel and start coding.

-a simple blink app.
+9. Simple blink app.

 ```c++